-A Detailed Guide to the Luxembourg Christmas Market in 2022
+A Detailed 2024 Guide to the Luxembourg Christmas Market

-Of all the cities we visited on our Christmas market tour, I would have to say that the Luxembourg Christmas market surprised us the most with just how absolutely delightful it was.
-While other markets dominated in other categories, Luxembourg City’s Christmas markets really just felt like a fun party or a carnival.
+Of all the cities we visited on our Christmas market tour, I would have to say that the Luxembourg Christmas market surprised us the most.
+We made a spur of the moment decision to come here, and the markets felt almost whimsical and were just delightful.
+It really just felt like a fun, lighthearted party or a carnival.
 We loved it!

 Luxembourg itself is a very nice city.
-It was very clean and beautiful, with lots of interesting and old architecture.
-The people we interacted with were very friendly, and the infrastructure was well-developed.
+It was clean and beautiful, full of interesting old architecture.
+The people we interacted with were very friendly, and the infrastructure was well-developed (for example, the buses were free, and there was city-wide free Wi-Fi).

 The Old Town part of Luxembourg City was relatively small – you could cross it in about 20 minutes.
 I would say the Old Town felt less “quaint” and more upscale than other old towns in Europe.